-

 With Pavel Logacev, I focused on whether people’s failure to notice ungrammatical sentences was due to more cognitive-general issues such as, response bias, shallow processing, or task-effects.
 Through series of behavioral experiments, we learned that even though that they affect to what degree people fail to assess grammaticality of a sentence, these cognitive-general issues cannot be sole explanation of failure to detect ungrammaticality.

 Türk, U., Logacev, P. (in prep).
-Response Bias in Turkish Agreement Attraction]. [repo] (_available upon a request_)
+Response Bias in Turkish Agreement Attraction. [repo] (available upon request)

 I was lucky to join Pavel Caha at Masaryk University to work on various topics including Turkish case syncretism, augmentatives, and suspended affixation.